Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

                             - Next you can clean up the resources: navigate to the recovery servives valut resource, under replicated items, right click the 'migrate' and select **disable replication** select a reason.
 Once done, on refresh, you will no longer see the replication.
                             - Likewise, you can navigate to the recovery vault and then under manage from the left pannel select **Site recovery infrastructure**
                                 - There you can select **Hyper V hosts** from the left pannel and then select delete
+                                - Finally likewise you can also delete the hyper-V site